fifaboy/rec-mnb/README.md

-# A Movie Recommendation System
+# A Movie Recommendation System based on Multinomial Naive Bayes